A Gift of Jelly of the Month? Here’s the REAL Xmas Gift That Keeps On Giving!

 To buy my book, Beggar’s Bread, go here: https://www.amazon.com/Beggars-Bread-Devotions-Ordinary-Guy/dp/1535457392/ref=sr_1_1?ie=UTF8&qid=1473336800&sr=8-1&keywords=Beggar%27s+Bread

-After you have celebrated the Nativity scene, considered the angels’ announcement, and are anticipating the birth of Jesus, it is time to think about what Christmas was all about for Mary and Joseph.
+Ok, you’ve unwrapped presents, and it’s now 363 days until Christmas.
+But I (for one) am not ready to leave Christmas behind just yet, so let’s think about the real details of the first Christmas!
+Now that you have celebrated the Nativity scene, considered the angels’ announcement, and anticipated the birth of Jesus, it is time to think about what Christmas was all about for Mary and Joseph.
 Yes, there were the messengers who came, but there was more to come from his time in Bethlehem than the stable and the manger.

 “When they had gone, an angel of the Lord appeared to Joseph in a dream.
 “Get up,” he said, “take the child and his mother and escape to Egypt.
 Stay there until I tell you, for Herod is going to search for the child to kill him.”